dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 ![multi zonal]({{ site.url }}/assets/img/3D_viz/multi_zonal_EOF1.png){: .center-image }

-<center>Multiple zonal cross-sections for the Cali coast.</center>
+<center>Multiple zonal cross-sections for the California coast.</center>

 I've found animating the cross-section has more impact, especially for presentations.

-In this tutorial we will go over how to create an animation of cross-sections by using functions created using the [previous tutorial](https://dlafarga.github.io/journal/3D-Visualization-Tutorial-using-GLORYS.html).
+In this tutorial we will go over how to create an animation of cross-sections by using functions created in the [previous tutorial](https://dlafarga.github.io/journal/3D-Visualization-Tutorial-using-GLORYS.html).
 You can find the full code [in this repo](https://github.com/dlafarga/Modern-technology-for-climate-data-and-analysis/blob/main/3D_GLORYS_animation_tutorial.ipynb).

-# Background and set up
+# Background and Set Up
 For information on the data please see the data and methods section of [this post](https://dlafarga.github.io/journal/3D-Visualization-Tutorial-using-GLORYS.html).
 The main thing you need to keep in mind is we are working with high-resolution data ($1/12^{\circ}$ latitude by $1/12^{\circ}$ longitude with 50 depth layers).
 This means that regional animations are going to look great!
 We will be taking advantage of this and mostly animating within the Pacific region.

 Here are the libraries you will need:
 ```python